 Whether They Need A Jacket

-This is actually a parenting hill I will die on: they know if they're cold, and if they are they'll put on the damn jacket.
+a parenting hill I will die on: they know if they're cold, and if they are they'll put on the damn jacket.
 I make them take it if I think it's going to be chilly, but I'm not going to make them wear it because no child ever died of a chill, despite what Victorian novels would have us believe.
 Things I Know Will Not Go Well For Them

 to make mistakes so they can learn from them.
 I want them to have the satisfaction of learning what's best for them on their own, without my interfering.
 I don't want them to fail, but I want them to see what works by finding out what doesn't.